ai-infrastructure-alliance/companies-research-agent/README.md

 ### Getting URLs from an HTML page

 Run [retrieve_from_html.py](retrieve_from_html.py).
 You'll need point the correct file in the script and a target table to put URLs into.

+The target table should contain:
+    - `Raw URL` (URL, primary)
+    - `URL` (URL)
+    - `Status` (Single select; 'New' - default, 'Error', 'Processed')

 There are two potential scenarios:

 * Your URLs are "clean", i.e. they are just direct links to the companies web pages.
 In this case, you can comment the `step2()` call at the bottom of the page.
+The URLs will be added to the `Raw URL` column.

 * Your URLs come from some sources like newsletters.
 In this case, they may be "dirty", i.e. contain JS redirects, UTM tags, etc. In this case, you need `step2()` to clean them up.
 However, this step is resource-heavy, so be cautious and set proper `LIMIT` to avoid your computer freezing.
+The clean URLs will be added to the `URL` column.